 Australia.
 Australia is a good example of a jurisdiction that utilizes the 5R's framework for AMS at the national level; the country has done well at reducing AMU and has low levels of AMR present in key bacterial species such as E. coli and Salmonella (Trott et al., 2024).
 Australia takes a collaborative, national, cross-sectoral approach to AMS in food-producing animals.
-The Australian red meat, dairy, pork and poultry industries have all collaborated on the development of the Animal Industries' Antimicrobial Stewardship RD&E Strategy (AIAS)(Animal Industries' Antimicrobial Stewardship RDE Strategy, 2021), the goal of which is to:
+The Australian red meat, dairy, pork and poultry industries have all collaborated on the development of the Animal Industries' Antimicrobial Stewardship RD&E Strategy (AIAS)(Animal Industries' Antimicrobial Stewardship RD&E Strategy to the takes) and poultry industries are specified to the takes are specified to take and the takes are specified to the takes are specified to take and the takes are specified to take are specified to take and the take are specified to take are specified